-But there’s no denying the announcement a few weeks back of Tyson vs Jones Jr., complete with videos of the two Hall of Famers signing their contracts, generated some serious buzz.
-And as bizarre as it may seem, much of the hype surrounding it embraces the spectacle of a legit heavyweight “comeback” fight for Tyson, as if a 54-year-old “Iron Mike” is on his way to reclaim the undisputed heavyweight title.
-Admittedly, Mike does look sharp to judge from the very short training videos that have been released, but only the most deluded of fight fans would mistake that fitness for the ability, or desire, to compete professionally again.
+No one could deny that the official announcement of Tyson vs Jones Jr., complete with videos of the two Hall of Famers signing their contracts, generated some serious buzz, with the hype embracing the spectacle of a legit heavyweight “comeback” fight for Tyson, as if a 54-year-old “Iron Mike” was on his way to reclaim the undisputed heavyweight title.
+Admittedly, Mike did look sharp in the short training videos that were released, but only the most deluded of fight fans would mistake that fitness for the ability, or desire, to compete professionally again.
 In any case, Tyson is no stranger to the hype of the big comeback fight, as he had several during his pro career.
-And undoubtedly the biggest one took place on this date twenty-five years ago.
+And undoubtedly the biggest one took place on this date twenty-six years ago.

 In retrospect, the die had already been cast for the former champion during his trial.
 In a surprising turn, the strategy of his legal defense was to paint a portrait of Mike Tyson as an absolute brute, a villain, a man who everyone knew could not be trusted.
 Testimony after testimony depicted Mike as a crude beast and anyone who went near him, the defense argued, had to know what they were in for.
 Innocent, in other words, by reason of savagery.
 This was the branding, orchestrated by King, that took root in the public mind.
 This was the background against which Tyson, less than a week after his prison release, announced his intention to fight again.